Transport of live animals

 The Department recommends that transporters hold on to this document for at least 6 months.

-Authorisation covers journeys over 65km (short journeys) to a maximum duration of 8 hours (transports undertaken within the island of Ireland), - List of TYPE 1 authorised transporters (xls 134Kb)
+Authorisation covers journeys over 65km (short journeys) to a maximum duration of 8 hours (transports undertaken within the island of Ireland), - Updated List of TYPE 1 Authorised Transporters (xls 78Kb)

-Authorisation covers journeys over 8 hours (long journeys - transport from Ireland) - List of TYPE 2 authorised transporters (xls 66Kb)
+Authorisation covers journeys over 8 hours (long journeys - transport from Ireland) - Updated list of TYPE2 Authorised Transporters (xls 41Kb)

 When completing the application form it is recommended that you carefully read the Guidelines and Checklist for completing the Transport Authorisation Application Form. (pdf 58Kb)